Rari-Capital/rari-stable-pool-contracts/API.md

 ## uint256 RariFundManager.getRawFundBalance()

-Returns the fund's raw total balance (all RFT holders' funds + all unclaimed fees but not pending withdrawals) of all currencies in USD (scaled by 1e18).
+Returns the fund's raw total balance (all RFT holders' funds + all unclaimed fees + all pending withdrawals) of all currencies in USD (scaled by 1e18).

 Development notes: